Amlike-Tz/AmlikeScanner/AmlikeScanner/README.md

 ## Author: https://github.com/Amlike-Tz
 ## Tellegram: http://@AmlikeTz

-### AmlikeScanner is asimple script used to scan different Ip adress as well as websites.
-Also used to store different android phones spam apk
+### AmlikeScanner is a simple script used in information gathering(scanning and tracing devices using IP addresses)..
+Also inside the program theris different android phones spam apk

 ## Legal Disclaimer: